omawhite/portfolio/static/posts/2019-08-29-react-template-literals-and-accessibility.md

 ![screenshot of the dom output from my code sandbox experiment](/img/screenshot-2019-09-26-20.46.04.png "You can see the string is broken up inside of our first paragraph tag")

-Further research and experimentation, revealed what was going on.
+Further research and experimentation, revealed the culprit.
 You don't have to use template literals to get the desired effect, but you do have to properly use strings.
 When writing regular HTML, the following is normal:

 ```
 <p>Just a regular paragraph tag nothing to see here</p>